Have you just received a development proposal notice for your street?

 Using our tried and tested relationship management approach, we advocate on your behalf by communicating in the same regulatory language used in the DA assessment process.

-Are you aware of the risks of self-representation when dealing with planning regulation?
+Are you aware of the risks of self-representation when deciphering planning regulation?

 At iObject, we can advocate with council on your behalf, communicating planner-to-planner with the development application assigned assessment officer.
 By using a highly experienced and qualified town planner who speaks the same language as council’s planner, you will be well-equipped to stop an unwanted development application gaining approval.